Toby J Lasserson, James Thomas, Julian PT Higgins

 Arguments have been made that methodological expertise is sufficient to perform a review, and that content expertise should be avoided because of the risk of preconceptions about the effects of interventions (Gøtzsche and Ioannidis 2012).
 However, it is important that both topic and methodological expertise is present to ensure a good mix of skills, knowledge and objectivity, because topic expertise provides important insight into the implementation of the intervention(s), the nature of the condition being treated or prevented, the relationships between outcomes measured, and other factors that may have an impact on decision making.

 A Cochrane Review should represent an independent assessment of the evidence and avoiding financial and non-financial conflicts of interest often requires careful management.
-It will be important to consider if there are any relevant interests that may constitute real or perceived conflicts.
+It will be important to consider if there are any relevant interests that may constitute a conflict of interest.
 There are situations where employment, holding of patents and other financial support should prevent people joining an author team.
 Funding of Cochrane Reviews by commercial organizations with an interest in the outcome of the review is not permitted.
-To ensure that any issues are identified early in the process, authors planning Cochrane Reviews should consult the conflicts of interest policy before starting the review.
-Authors should make complete declarations of interest at the outset of the review, and refresh these throughout the review life cycle (title, protocol, review, update) or at any point when their circumstances change.
+To ensure that any issues are identified early in the process, authors planning Cochrane Reviews should consult the Conflict of Interest Policy.
+Authors should make complete declarations of interest before registration of the review, and refresh these annually thereafter until publication and just prior to publication of the protocol and the review.
+For authors of review updates, this must be done at the time of the decision to update the review, annually thereafter until publication, and just prior to publication.
+Authors should also update declarations of interest at any point when their circumstances change.

 1.3.1 Involving consumers and other stakeholders